 Taking opportunities to poll students and gain metrics on different methods of engagement could prove to be helpful in the long run once schools transition back to offline settings.
 Having new strategies to embed into the offline learning process could provide students who learn differently with additional ways to engage with content and increase academic performance as a result.

-For example, when captions are offered on course videos, they have been proven to increase the engagement and retention of all students since many individuals learn better when information is presented both audibly and visually.
+For example, when closed captions are offered on course videos, they have been proven to increase the engagement and retention of all students since many individuals learn better when information is presented both audibly and visually.

 Top considerations for taking courses online